Hartford Senators: History

 Three pennants were brought to Hartford under Clarkin's ownership of the club.
 Bob Connery was the first to win a championship for Clarkin in 1901, Si McDonald repeated in 1913, and Paddy O'Connor of Springfield won the Eastern League championship in 1923.
 "His salary roll in 1923 set a new high mark for the Eastern League" Mr. Clarkin replaced the old Wethersfield Ave grounds in 1921, at Hanmer and George Sts, off of Franklin Ave., "a few minutes walk from the former field".
 He had a fine playing surface laid out and erected one of the best minor league structures in the country, with a stand of steel and concrete, dressing rooms, shower baths and complete modern equipment.
 Although not ready for the opening game in 1921 and for some two weeks, the Senators played all their games on the road, returning to Hartford for a gala opening.
 "In 1927, fire destroyed the stand and fence at Clarkin Field but was rebuilt at once.
 The new stand erected in less than a month, and the Senators had a home again after having played at Trinity Field and in Manchester during the interval" Tribute was paid to Clarkin by Jack Coffey, his manager in 1922 and graduate manager of athletics at Fordham University, who said, "He had many endearing qualities hidden from those who did not know him intimately."

 Vintage Base Ball team

 The Hartford Senators were re-established in 2001 for the purpose of perpetuating, promoting, and playing the game of baseball as it was when it first existed.
 The Vintage Base Ball Federation was founded by New York Yankees World Series pitcher Jim Bouton and funded by Mass Mutual Financial Group.

 On August 19, 2007 at Bullens Field in Westfield, Massachusetts, the Hartford Senators won the 2007 World Series of Vintage Base Ball.
 The Senators defeated Division Champions from California, New Hampshire, Michigan, and Massachusetts to win the Pennant.
 Hall of Fame broadcaster Vin Scully called the 2007 Senators "The greatest Vintage team ever assembled."
-The Senators were led by players Chris "Grit" Moran, Steve “Big Train” Burke, Jeff "Bull" Durham, Robert "Streak" Silverberg, Brendon “Plywood” Moore, John “Eskimo” Quinn, and Mike "Broadway" Hickey.
+The Senators were led by players Chris "Grit" Moran, Steve “Big Train” Burke, Jeff "Bull" Durham, Matt "Crazy legs" March, Craig "Rabbit" Pinney, Robert "Streak" Silverberg, Nick "Hobbs" Roy, Brian "Flatfoot" Logan, Rob "Penguin" Miller, Ryan "Kid" Grew, David "Fleetwood" Chambers, Brendan "Pony" Canny, Brendon “Plywood” Moore, John “Eskimo” Quinn, and Mike "Broadway" Hickey.
 The Senators play home games at Colt Park in Hartford, Connecticut.